example42/puppetguide-slides/_slides/Architecture/Overview.md

-# Puppet architectures
+# Puppet architectures - Takeaways

-## Contents

-- A review of Puppet essential concepts
-- Client/Master and Masterless setups
+- Understand Client/Master and Masterless setups
-- puppet.conf
+- Know the most important settings in puppet.conf
-- Environments
+- Use Puppet Environments
-- The Control repo
+- Know the Control repo parts
-- Roles and profiles
+- Have an idea of the Roles and profiles pattern
-- Components of an architecture
+- Overview of where things can be done in a Puppet architecture